vhgimenes/outlook_mails/README.md

 # Outllok
- Collections of functions built in Python to send emails in outlook app.
+ Collections of functions built in Python language to send emails in outlook app.